Loose Cargo Truck Accidents in Austin

 all be taken into account.
 If you were injured in a truck accident, one

 of the possible causes is the question of improper loading.

 Improper loading of trucks that go out onto our streets and highways can

-put the lives of other drivers at risk, as well as pedestrians, bicyclists,
+put the lives of other drivers at risk, as well as pedestrians,

-and passengers.
+bicyclists, and passengers.
 If you need help with an improper loading truck accident,

 The Stewart Law Firm, PLLC may be able to help you obtain compensation

-personal injury claim against the at-fault party.
+by filing a personal injury claim against the at-fault party.